Capital Improvements: When Are Your Home Renovations Tax Deductible?

-A capital improvement is a permanent structural alteration or repair to a property that improves it substantially, thereby increasing its overall value.
-That may come with updating the property to suit new needs or extending its life.
-However, basic maintenance and repair are not considered capital improvements.
+A capital improvement is a permanent structural alteration or repair to a property that improves it substantially, thereby increasing the overall home value.
+Capital improvements may involve updating the property to suit new needs or extending the life of the home.
+However, basic maintenance and repairs aren’t considered capital improvements.

-Documenting the capital improvements you implement into your home can help lower tax payments, since these changes are typically sales tax-exempt and can help homeowners avoid paying the capital gains tax when they sell the property.
+Documenting the capital improvements you implement into your home – such as a renovation or remodel – can help lower your tax payments.
+These structural changes are typically exempt from sales taxes and can help homeowners avoid paying the capital gains tax when they sell the property.

-Cost basis is the original purchasing price of an asset like property or an investment.
-Sometimes called tax basis, it’s essentially the price you paid for your house and adjusted for certain factors like depreciation.
+Cost basis is the original purchasing price of an asset (like property or an investment) plus any closing costs paid by the buyer and the cost of home improvements.
+Sometimes called tax basis, the cost basis is adjusted for certain factors, like depreciation.